Mohammed-Thushar-Imran/Project-Tech-Tussle-2021/README.md

                 cv2.rectangle(img, (x1, y1), (x2, y2), (0, 255, 0), 2)
                 cv2.rectangle(img, (x1, y2 - 35), (x2, y2), (0, 255, 0), cv2.FILLED)
                 cv2.putText(img, name, (x1 + 6, y2 - 6), cv2.FONT_HERSHEY_COMPLEX, 1, (255, 255, 255), 2)

+9. Mark the attendance in an excel sheet

+We generate the automated attendance code.
+We define a function that takes the image file name as its input argument at the beginning.
+Then we open an Attendance file which is in csv format. we import the date in (%Year-%Month-%day) format and insert the headings ("Identity","Status","Time") for three different attendance columns.
+Later we open the Attendance file again and read all the lines, and iterate through each line using a for loop afterwards.
+Next we can split using comma ‘,’.
+Lastly, we upload the sequence of name, status and enrollment time for every selected attendant in a differant line to the attendance list.
+If the user in the camera already has an entry in the file, the system will not re-enter the user's information in the same file.
+On the other hand if the user is new, then the name of the user along with the enrollment time stamp and status will be stored.
+We can use the datetime class in the date time package to get the current time.

+          Code: def markAttendance(name):

+                with open('Attendance.csv','r+') as s:
+                tday = datetime.today().strftime('%Y-%m-%d')
+                s.write(f'Date:{tday}')
+                s.write(f'\n{"Identity"},{"Status"},{"Time"}')
+                s.close()
+                with open('Attendance.csv','r+') as f:
+                myDataList = f.readlines()

+                nameList = []

+                for line in myDataList:
+                entry = line.split(',')
+                nameList.append(entry[0])

+                if name not in nameList:
+                now = datetime.now()
+                dtString = now.strftime('%H:%M:%S')
+                f.writelines(f'\n{name},{"Present"},{dtString}')

+10. View the webcam/live screen

+In order to observe the webcam frontal view/ live capturing screen in our device, we initiate 'cv2.imshow()' function.

+          Code: cv2.imshow('Webcam',img)
+                cv2.waitKey(1)

+11. If anything unpleasant occurs in an attendant webcam, the controller can immediately turn the live capturing screen off just by clicking on the 'q' button for 10ms using cv2.waitkey() function.

+          Code: if cv2.waitKey(10) & 0xFF == ord ('q'):
+                break